How Europe's elections could be hacked

 Misinformation campaigns against candidates are also a big threat to the political process.
 Social networks are used to spread rumors and influence voters.

-"Even if such information is later corrected, this false information lives forever on the Internet, with the potential to inform opinions and as a result misinform -- and potentially direct the actions of -- the electorate," warned Forcepoint Security Labs in a report last year.
+"Even if such information is later corrected, this false information lives forever on the Internet, with the potential to inform opinions and as a result misinform -- and potentially direct the actions of -- the electorate," warned Forcepoint Security Labs in a 2016 report.

 Related: Europe is falling apart.
 Saving it won't be easy